handmadeadv/vector/readme.md

 <pre>
 - clone the repo (not yet on meteorite)
-- create a settings.json as per the documentation
+- create a settings.json as per the documentation or the example directory
 - run mrt --settings settings.json
 - go to localhost/3000/admin
 - login with super@user.com / super